Generosity or Charitable Giving By Hindus

 India currently has a population of about 1.252 billion people.
 According to the Government poverty index of them in 2011-12 about 274 million (21.9%) people were living below the poverty limit.
 Their daily earnings roughly average to about half a dollar a day.
 The World Bank puts the same figure at 276 million (23.6%) with an earning capacity of $1.25 per day.
 The figures may have been further revised up or down in recent times.
 However, we can safely conclude that the country has about 20% population, or 200 million to 300 million people whose earnings per day range between one and two dollars a day.

-Therefore, there is a greater need in India for people who enjoy better living conditions to cultivate helping nature or giving behavior.
-As we have seen wealth does not have much bearing upon the giving nature of people.
+Therefore, there is a greater need in India for people who enjoy better living conditions to cultivate generosity or helping nature.
+As we have seen wealth does not have much bearing upon the generosity or giving nature of people.
 It has to come from within as part of one’s faith, culture, social and moral values and upbringing.
 People have to change their attitude and concern themselves not only with the welfare of their individual families but also that of others, which constitute their extended family or the community.

 As Hindus we do take pride in the adage of universal brotherhood (vasudhaika kutumbam) and the spiritual nature of life.
 That has to be reflected in our thinking and attitude and giving behavior also.
 The government cannot be the sole savior of the poor.
 People need to take personal responsibility for the order and regularity of the world, which is what Dharma is all about in Hinduism.
 It is well exemplified in the idea of five daily sacrifices (nitya karma) towards various beings of this world and of others.